 Getting a business loan approval also depends on the type of loan you’re trying to get.
-Here are some common business financing options and what your chances are to get approved.
+Here are some common business financing options chances of getting approved.

 Merchant cash advances

-A merchant cash advance is not really a loan, but rather an advance on your future credit card sales, which means that you need to have pretty consistent credit card receipts for the lender to expect to be able to collect.
-The actual credit card volume requirement can vary by lender but expect to have a tough time if you’re a startup with very low volume.
+A merchant cash advance is not really a loan, but rather an advance against your future sales, which means that you need to have pretty consistent credit card receipts (or regular deposits into your business account).
+Minimum revenue requirements vary, but the minimum is at least $5000 per month.

-Because the merchant cash advance qualifying criteria is less stringent than a traditional small business loan, you should expect the rates and fees to be higher than a traditional loan.
+Because the merchant cash advance qualifying criteria is less stringent than a traditional small business loan, you should expect the cost to be higher than a traditional loan.

 Invoice financing essentially represents an advance on a business’ unpaid invoices.
-For example, if you have an invoice you’re expecting to get paid for within two months, you can usually get up to 90% of its value through invoice financing, which is paid back when you get paid.
+For example, if you have an invoice you’re expecting to get paid for within two months, you may get up to 90% of its value through invoice financing.

-If your Accounts Receivable includes larger invoices, you may be able to finance your Receivables to access working capital today, rather than wait for the payment terms you’ve offered your customers.
+If your accounts receivable includes larger invoices, you may be able to finance your receivables to access working capital today, rather than wait for payments from yoru customers.
 This can be a good short-term way to access cash provided your customers typically pay their invoices on time.

-Depending on your loan purpose a short-term loan could make more sense than a longer-term loan.
+Depending on your loan purpose, a short-term loan could make more sense than a longer-term loan.
 Short-term loans can help you get financing quickly.
-And, many online lenders that offer short-term financing have less stringent qualification criteria than traditional lenders like the local bank.
+And, many online lenders that offer short-term financing have less stringent qualification criteria than traditional lenders.
 That’s primarily because the time horizon for the lender to get its money back isn’t very long, reducing the overall risk of the loan.

-Although an online lenders may have credit criteria that is less strict than a traditional bank, they are looking for creditworthy borrowers with a reasonable track record.
+Although online lenders may have credit criteria that are less strict than a traditional bank, they are often looking for creditworthy borrowers with a reasonable track record.
 As a result, many lenders that offer short-term business loans require that you be in business for at least six months to a year and have a track record of stable revenues.

 Equipment financing is an excellent way to leverage borrowed capital to purchase needed equipment that allows you to free up cash flow for other purposes.
 When financing equipment, the equipment typically serves as collateral for the loan reducing the risk for the lender.
 Depending on the amount of the loan, you might also qualify for a longer repayment period.

-Because equipment financing is relatively safe for lenders, you can usually expect more favorable terms.
-But to qualify, you need to show a history of strong revenues and have a relatively good personal credit score as well as a good business credit history.
+Because equipment financing is relatively safe for lenders, you can usually expect more flexible qualification requirements.
+But to qualify, you may need to demonstrate a history of strong revenues and have relatively good personal credit scores and/or a good business credit history.

 Term loans offer a fixed amount of money with a fixed repayment period.
-They can be difficult to get if you haven’t been in business for very long, especially if you’re trying to apply with a traditional commercial lender like a bank.
+They can be difficult to get if you haven’t been in business for very long, especially if you apply at traditional commercial lenders like banks.
 To get favorable terms, you typically need to be in business for at least a year or two, or sometimes more, have a good personal credit score, a strong business credit history, and a track record of strong revenues.

-Loans guaranteed by the U.S. Small Business Administration are a great option for those businesses that can qualify, and they’re also some of the best in terms of interest rates and other terms.
-To qualify for an SBA loan, you’ll need to have been in business for two or three years, have good or excellent credit, and have strong and stable revenue that will demonstrate your business’ ability to service debt.
+Loans guaranteed by the U.S. Small Business Administration can be a great option for those businesses that can qualify, and they’re also some of the best in terms of interest rates and other loan terms.
+To qualify for an SBA loan, you’ll generally need to have been in business for two or three years, have good or excellent credit, and have strong and stable revenue that will demonstrate your business’ ability to service debt.
 (There are some SBA loans available to new businesses but many lenders prefer to lend to established firms.)

 When it comes to the question of how hard it is to get a business loan, there’s no one-size-fits-all answer.
 That’s because it can vary based on the type of loan you’re applying for and the factors different lenders consider.

-Finding the right business loan today doesn’t require that you become a expert in small business financing, but it does require that you learn about the options that will best meet your business need.
+Finding the right business loan today doesn’t require that you become an expert in small business financing, but it does require that you learn about the options that will best meet your business needs.

-If you don’t qualify for the type of loan you want, consider working on improving your personal and business credit histories, as well as your business, to boost your chances of qualifying the next time you need financing.
+If you don’t qualify for the type of loan you want, consider working on improving your personal and business credit, as well as your business revenues, to boost your chances of qualifying the next time you need financing.